NZ falls meters short of Cricket World Cup glory

 “The guys are shattered.
 It’s devastating.
 Tough to swallow.”

 Guptill’s World Cup mirrored New Zealand’s.
-He struggled to score runs — New Zealand and Afghanistan were the only teams not to score 300 — and atoned with fearsome bowling and brilliant fielding.
+He struggled to score runs — New Zealand and Afghanistan were the only teams not to post a total or 300 or more — and atoned with fearsome bowling and brilliant fielding.
 Guptill was a star in the field, pulling off perhaps the tournament’s best catch (of Steve Smith vs. Australia) and best run out (of MS Dhoni vs. India in the semifinals).

 That still didn’t stop him from being the most heavily criticized player in the New Zealand squad.
 The highest run-scorer in the 2015 World Cup was expected to explode with more runs but sputtered on the soft English pitches.
 And, yet, in his and New Zealand’s second consecutive World Cup final, he found himself at the center of some of the game’s biggest moments.

-Guptill was sent in to open the innings after Williamson made the 50-50 call to bat first.
-Batting first has been a mantra at this World Cup, and the bat-first team had won all of the previous Lord’s matches, but overcast conditions made England’s bowlers rub their hands in anticipation, too.
+Guptill was sent in to open the innings after Williamson won the toss and made the 50-50 call to bat first.
+Batting first has been a mantra at this World Cup, and the bat-first team had won all of the previous matches at Lord’s, but overcast conditions made England’s bowlers rub their hands in anticipation, too.

-Guptill, to no surprise, lasted seven overs, out lbw on 19 to Chris Woakes for the fifth time.
-But he wasted New Zealand’s review on a plumb call.
+Guptill, to no surprise, lasted seven overs, out lbw on 19 to Chris Woakes.
+But he wasted New Zealand’s umpire referral on a plumb call.

 Fellow opener Henry Nicholls hit 55, the first half-century by a New Zealand opener in nine matches, and had England sweating while batting with Williamson.
 But after the skipper edged behind on 30 and Nicholls was bowled moments later, Tom Latham’s 47 was the only other major contribution.
-New Zealand’s 241-8 didn’t look scary, but the Kiwis had defended 239 against India in the semifinals.
+New Zealand’s 241-8 didn’t look scary for a chasing team, but the Kiwis had defended 239 against India in the semifinals.

 The Kiwi bowlers were outstanding, and unlucky with edges missing the stumps or falling short.
 Jason Roy was saved from a golden duck by the umpire’s call.
 Even so, England’s vaunted top order was all gone by the 24th over.
 The 107 dot balls England endured in the first 25 overs were their most since the 2015 World Cup.

-Ben Stokes and Jos Buttler brought England back with a century stand.
-Stokes appeared to be caught on the boundary in the 49th over but Trent Boult stepped on the boundary cushion as he tried to pass off to Guptill.
-Guptill had no hesitation indicating a six.
+New Zealand-born Ben Stokes and Jos Buttler brought England back with a century stand.
+Stokes appeared to be caught on the boundary in the 49th over but Trent Boult stepped on the boundary cushion as he tried to pass off to Guptill, who had no hesitation indicating a six.

-In the last over, when England needed 9 off the last three balls, Guptill prevented a boundary but his throw for an attempted run out was accidentally deflected by a sliding Stokes to the boundary.
+In the last over, when England needed 9 off the last three balls, Guptill prevented a boundary but his throw for an attempted run out hit Stokes’ bat and deflected to the boundary, adding six runs in all to England’s total.

 “A bit of a shame isn’t it?”
 Williamson said.
 “That’s the game we play.
 You can’t nitpick.”